bladestech/BATTinfo-OPEN/README.md

-BATTinfo OPEN is a simple batch script that shows some info about the battery installed in your laptop, and allows you to generate a report with in-depth battery info.
+BATTinfo OPEN is a user-friendly batch script designed to provide detailed insights into the battery installed in your laptop.
+With this tool, you can easily view essential battery information and generate comprehensive reports, offering an in-depth analysis of your battery's health.

 # License Declaration for BATTinfo OPEN